 Admission assessment includes a comprehensive assessment of youth’s substance abuse in the context of their emotional and behavioral problems, medical health, and school functioning.

 Counselors work with youth individually to develop individualized treatment goals, focused on the needs of adolescents.
 Counselors assess treatment progress at regular intervals.
 Crisis counseling helps youth who have relapsed and provides stabilization.

 Youth receive support through psycho educational and motivational techniques necessary for substance abuse recovery.

 Counselors provide assistance with resources, referral, linkage and care coordination to various services based on the best interests of the youth.

 Counselors meet with family members, together with youth, to help support youth to achieve their treatment goals.

 Counselors provide assistance and follow-up services for individuals who have completed treatment.
 Counselors prepare youth for discharge and help youth to develop a plan for their ongoing recovery needs, utilizing community resources and providing referrals.

-Counselor provides follow-up services for youth who has completed treatment.
-Counselors work with youth to develop individualized recovery plan.
-Youth engages in meaningful daily activities, and builds positive relationships and social networks to make successful recovery.
+Counselor provides follow-up services for youth who have completed treatment.
+Counselors work with youth to develop an individualized recovery plan.
+Youth engage in meaningful daily activities and build positive relationships and social networks to make a successful and sustainable recovery.